MicrosoftDocs/customer-voice/cv-docs/create-multilingual-survey.md

 ## Manage translations

-After adding translations for the required languages in your survey, you can <!--Deleted "either" because you don't have to do either if you don't want to, correct?-->edit the existing translation or delete a language.
+After adding translations for the required languages in your survey, you can edit the existing translation or delete a language.

 1. Open the multilingual survey.